Check out our Welcome Package!

 What kinds of safety precautions do you take at camp?

 Fircom is accredited by the BC Camping Association and the United Church of Canada.
-All program areas are up to industry standard safety regulations and every week has a designated camp nurse as well as first aid attendants.
+All program areas are up to industry standard safety regulations and every week has a designated camp nurse.
+All camp counsellors and the vast majority of other camp staff have at minimum, standard first aid.

 Can I stay with my friend/sibling/cousin?